Engin-Boot/pong-stage-mayank-ranjan17/Stage0/change_ui_settings.md

   When the user chooses the color of the ball option and select a particular color

-  Then the color of the ball is updated and its visiible in the next game
+  Then the color of the ball is updated and its visible in the next game

 ### Scenario: Change the size of the paddle